projectara/ara-module-fdk/README.md

     In order to use make menuconfig, you need to have installed on your system the package Kconfig-frontends (*see next section*).

-4. Update the Bootrom-tools, Manifesto and NuttX repositories to get the latest upstream changes

-    >$ make submodule

-5. Compile
+4. Compile

     >$ make MODULE={MODULE_NAME}

-6. The generated files are in `output-{MODULE_NAME}` and can be flashed to the GPBridge
+5. The generated files are in `output-{MODULE_NAME}` and can be flashed to the GPBridge

 In order to clean the repository, there are two possible commands: